thliebig/CSXCAD/python/README.md

 python setup.py build_ext

 # install to user's home directory, equivalent to
-# pip install . --user --break-system-packages
+# pip3 install . --user --break-system-packages
 python setup.py install --user

 # if using a venv, remove --user so the venv path is respected